chinhonnang0000/intermod/README.md

 #current affairs: Deletes once completed.
 - Diamond Ore mod (intm_dioremod) Tech trees reworks.
-- Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working form the oroginal one.
+- Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working from the original one.
 - Exhiber techs and their tree, and the enemy base from the previous version.
 - intm_tantria maps remake, tanks, new turrets, 50Cu-50Ni alloy tiers, 2 tiers of power generators,